An obstacle to a decomposition theorem for near-regular matroids: Introduction

-A \emph{near-regular matroid} is a matroid representable over every field, except possibly $\GF(2)$.
-Near-regular matroids were introduced by Whittle \cite{Whi95,Whi97}, one result of which is the following: \begin{theorem}[{Whittle~\cite{Whi97}}] Let $M$ be a matroid.
-The following are equivalent: \begin{enumerate} \item $M$ is representable over $\GF(3)$, $\GF(4)$, and $\GF(5)$; \item $M$ is representable over $\Q(\alpha)$ by a totally near-unimodular matrix; \item $M$ is near-regular. \end{enumerate} \end{theorem} In this theorem $\alpha$ is an indeterminate.
+In this theorem $\alpha$ is an indeterminate.
 A \emph{totally near-unimodular matrix} is a matrix over $\Q(\alpha)$ such that the determinant of every square submatrix is either zero or equal to $(-1)^s \alpha^i (1-\alpha)^j$ for some $s,i,j \in \Z$.
 Whittle~\cite{Whi97,Whi05} wondered if an analogue of Theorem~\ref{thm:regdec} would hold for the class of near-regular matroids.
 The following conjecture was made:

 \begin{conjecture} Let $M$ be a near-regular matroid.
-Then $M$ can be obtained from matroids that are signed-graphic, their duals, or members of some finite set through $1$-, $2$-, and $3$-sums. \end{conjecture} A matroid is \emph{signed-graphic} if it can be represented by a $\GF(3)$-matrix with at most two nonzero entries in each column (see Zaslavsky~\cite{Zas82,Zas82err} for more on these matroids).
+Then $M$ can be obtained from matroids that are signed-graphic, their duals, or members of some finite set through $1$-, $2$-, and $3$-sums. \end{conjecture}

+A matroid is \emph{signed-graphic} if it can be represented by a $\GF(3)$-matrix with at most two nonzero entries in each column (see Zaslavsky~\cite{Zas82,Zas82err} for more on these matroids).
 One difference with the regular case is that not every signed-graphic matroid is near-regular.

 Several people have made an effort to understand the structure of near-regular matroids.
 Oxley et al.~\cite{OVW98} studied maximum-sized near-regular matroids.
 Hlin{\v{e}}n{\'{y}}~\cite{Hli04} and Pendavingh~\cite{Pen04} have both written software to investigate all 3-connected near-regular matroids up to a certain size.
 Pagano~\cite{Pag98} studied signed-graphic near-regular matroids, and Pendavingh and Van Zwam~\cite{PZ09graphic} studied a closely related class of matroids which they call near-regular-graphic.